telareth/telareth/README.md

 ---

-## License
+## 📄 License

-Telareth is licensed under the MIT LICENSE.
+This repository is licensed under the MIT License.